Vulva mapping & why it’s worth trying

 People with vaginas are taught to hate them through speech, stigma, and imagery.
 Images that depict vulvas are often unrealistic.
 And while vulvas shown in pornography are absolutely part of this, the origins of offering inauthentic depictions of female genitalia trace back to elementary school textbooks.

 Think about any anatomical illustration you’ve ever seen of a vulva: Instead of a veritable representation of how vulvas look, these illustrations usually show a plastic-pink-colored vulva that comes closer to resembling a Barbie’s anatomy than a person’s.

-If the images do, in fact, show the labia—because labial folds tend to magically vanish in these illustrations—they are perfectly symmetrical.
-There’s never any hair (or ingrowns!) on these illustrations either, which are both common and completely normal to have.
+If the vulva images do, in fact, show the labia—because labial folds tend to magically vanish in these illustrations—they are perfectly symmetrical.
+There’s never any pubic hair (or ingrowns!) on these illustrations either, which are both common and completely normal to have.

 Social media and pornography influence how people feel about their genitals, too.
 Think about how most images of vulvas you’ve seen are unrealistic.
 These reference points are a catalyst for vulva-havers to dislike how their parts look.

 Labiaplasty and other cosmetic procedures are on the rise, with a 73.3% worldwide increase since 2015 as vulva-havers try to create a “designer vagina,” one term that gets tossed around when speaking of labiaplasty.
 1 But options for cosmetic procedures that pertain to vulvas and vaginas are endless.
 These surgeries might entail vaginoplasty or “tightening” the vagina, clitoral hood reduction, or a monsplasty, which is essentially a pubic lift.

 PSA: Your vagina is extremely resilient and, despite popular belief, doesn’t get “stretched out” by sex, period products, or toys.